MobileID-Strong-Authentication/mobileid-enabler-adfs/README.md

 * Local Machine
 * Click Next twice
 * Enter passphrase
+* Automatically select the certificate store based on the type of certificate
-* click Next and finish
+* Click Next and finish

 Only if AP Client Cert is self-signed, do this: